-Dalida` an Italian Jewish Singers- As a “Bat Anousim” she was “I nostri” – “one of us.”
+Dalida` an Italian Jewish Singer – As a “Bat Anousim” she was “I nostri” – “one of us.”

 What is Dalida’s Calabrian Jewish connection?
 Her parents, Pietro and Giuseppina were born right here in Serrastretta with the surname “Gigliotti,” a local name recognized as Jewish from Inquisition times.
 In addition it was “nonno Enrico,” Dalida’s grandfather, who professed Algerian Jewish roots – all of which lead to Dalida’s place of honor in the hearts of Calabrian Jews and of B’nei Anousim everywhere.

-This year the Serrastretta community remembered Dalida’, an Italian Jewish Singers, on the 25th anniversary of her death.
-Our local cultural society, “Associazione Dalidà,” offered a concert in an outdoor theatre that bears her name and special museum exhibit at Casa Museo Dalida`
+This year the Serrastretta community remembered Dalida’, an Italian Jewish Singer, on the 25th anniversary of her death.
+Our local cultural society, “Associazione Dalidà,” offered a concert in an outdoor theatre that bears her name and special museum exhibit at Casa Museo Dalida`.

 As the Italian Jewish Cultural Center in Calabria continues to discover and establish our ancient Jewish presence here in the south of Italy, we are honored to claim the beloved Dalida’ as one of our own.